 Offered Him “Mangala Aarati”..

-He started waiting eagerly for my comeback, to the place beside him, and shared this experience with me with the same exuberance a child would share an amazing class room experience with her Dad..
+He started waiting eagerly for my comeback, to the place beside him, and shared this experience with me, the moment I sat beside him, with the same exuberance a child would share an amazing class room experience with her Dad..
 HONORED

 On the day I visited the Maldakal Temple, in April, 2017, I have also visited the house where Bhagawan Sriram Sir was born..
 It’s a simple house yet a strong one built by His grand father about sixty or seventy years ago..